grmpl/UlanziAlarmClockTasmotaBerry/README.md

 2. Follow installation guide [here](https://templates.blakadder.com/ulanzi_TC001.html).
 3. In the Tasmota web interface, go to "Consoles" and select "Console".
 Enter the command "Pixels 256" to enable the 256-pixel display mode.
 4. Set the time zone via the console by entering the command "Timezone +2:00".

+## Misc

+- To stop processing of button events by tasmota, use `SetOption73 1`